Please read the the Thesis Guidelines and Requirements for M.A. LCT program for details.

 Before you register for thesis hours, your Thesis Advisory Committee Form must be approved by the College of Graduate Studies.

-To register for thesis hours, you must initiate a Restricted Registration form and submit the form to the MFA Graduate Program Assistant.
+To register for thesis hours, you must have a current Thesis Advisory Form on file.
+Then for each semester you are taking thesis hours, you register for thesis hours.
+You initiate a Restricted Registration form.
 Review the thesis requirements and full-time enrollment requirements in the UCF College of Graduate Studies Catalog.

 Before you begin the form, ask your director what their expectations are for